Ruskin Spear: Teaching

 Because he used a wheelchair due to childhood polio, much of his work concerned his immediate surroundings.
 He rendered the citizens of Hammersmith relaxing in and around the local pubs, theatres and shops.
 In 1980, a retrospective of Spear's work was held at the Royal Academy in London.

 Spear's paintings are held in important public collections in the United Kingdom, including the Tate Gallery Collection, Arts Council England, National Portrait Gallery, the Imperial War Museum, Government Art Collection and the Royal Academy of Arts, and worldwide.
-He was appointed a Commander of the Order of the British Empire (CBE) in 1979.
-Spear was the father of musician Roger Ruskin Spear.